ably/engineering/sdk/github.md

 ## GitHub First

 On first inspection, for those granted access to Ably's internal systems, it can be a little bit confusing that we have two ticket / issue management systems in concurrent use for our client libraries (GitHub issues and Jira).
-They complement each other and this page aims to explain why.
+They complement each other and this section aims to explain why.

 One of our key company [values](https://ably.com/blog/ably-values) is being **open for all**.
 Our client library codebases align with this value as they are open source, available to view in every detail in the public domain.